lin111000713/custom-RecyclerView/ViewPager源码分析.md

 293                 mRestoredAdapterState = null;
 294                 mRestoredClassLoader = null;
 295             } else {
-					// tested On API 24 platform, the function was not called for the first time when setAdapter is called.
+					// Tested On API 24 platform, the function was not called for the first time when setAdapter is called.But it is called in this version of sdk
 296                 populate();
 297             }
 298         }